Transparency

 AAT records show the Ministers delegate

-BCC's Current Debt per Student Ratio
+BCC's Debt per Student Ratio

 A significant increase in debt over recent years without a correlating increase in enrolments (its revenue source) has raised serious concerns for the ongoing viability of the school.